LaitinenHenri/Nuclear-Game/README.md

   uranium.cs
-    -THis scrips controls the uranium elemnts on the screen.
+    -this scrips controls the uranium elements on the screen.
 The uranium elements will spontaniously fire neutron into random directions and compust into U235 object.

   U235Script.cs